-Set your Child up for Success with a Heritage RESP
+Set your Child up for Success with an RESP

-For over 50 years, Heritage Education Funds has been proudly helping Canadian families make the dream of post-secondary education a reality for their children.
+For over 50 years, Knowledge First Financial has been proudly helping Canadian families make the dream of post-secondary education a reality for their children.
 As a parent, you want to do everything in your power to ensure your children have a bright and prosperous future, and one of the greatest ways of ensuring this is to make sure the costs of obtaining a diploma or degree don’t get in the way of their education.

 Going to college and university is a lot more expensive than it used to be.
 According to MoneySense magazine, a student living at home can be expected to spend an average of $9,300 per year on their education.
 For students living away from home, it’s a lot more costly: an average of almost $20,000 a year.